How does South Carolina Determine Child Support?

 Once the court orders a parent to pay, the parent has to pay until the child turns 18.
 There are a few exceptions to this, though.

 - If the supported child’s 18th birthday happens when the child is still in school, the support obligation continues until the child graduates from high school.
 But, if the child turns 19 before graduating from high school, the parent no longer has to support the child.

 - If the child is emancipated before his 18th birthday, a parent no longer has to pay support.

-- Parents may agree that the other does not have to pay child support anymore.
+- Parents may agree that the other does not have to pay anymore.
 But like all private agreements in family court, this is subject to the judge’s discretion.
 The court will make sure neither parent coerced the other into the agreement.
 Also, the court will make sure this is in the best interests of the child.

 - If the child is disabled, the support obligation may continue after the child turns 18.

 For more information, read our article: Does Child Support End Automatically in South Carolina?

 What happens if I stop paying child support?